Canon 1D Mark II vs G5X

 Review summary: Canon 1D Mark II vs G5X

 So how do things add up?
 Which of the two cameras – the Canon 1D Mark II or the Canon G5 X – has the upper hand?
+Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Canon EOS-1D Mark II:

 - Brighter framing: Features an optical viewfinder for clear, lag-free composition.